bvchess/taxman/README.md

 # taxman
-Find solutions to the taxman game.
+Find optimal solutions to the taxman game.

 Here are the rules:
 * Create a pot of numbers from 1 to N.